Cesar Millan is host of The Dog Whisperer, a popular dog training show on the National Geographic channel.

 4. Explore other forms of pack leadership.

 Since our dogs live in our very human world, it is important for us to lead and guide them.
 However, an important corollary question is what type of leader we should be.

-Cesar Millan seems to support something more akin to a dictatorship, where everything the leader says goes, and not following a rule, brings about some kind of disciplinary action whether it be a leash jerk, a finger poke, or an alpha roll.
+Cesar Millan seems to support something more akin to a dictatorship, where everything the leader says goes, and not following a rule, brings about some kind of disciplinary action whether it be a leash correction, a finger poke, or an alpha roll.
 The dog is always expected to walk close-to, but behind the human, and there is very little stopping to smell the roses.

 Between a dictatorship and no leadership is a wide range of other possibilities.
 Note that the term dictatorial is used here to refer to type of leadership; nothing more and nothing less.
 A dictatorial leader is one who makes all the decisions, does not allow others to question those decisions, and will administer swift punishment to those who do not comply with his demands.
 Here is the dictionary definition -